rairprotocol/dev-dapp-season1/Season 1 Tasks/5. Modify Dapp/README.md

 7. Head back to the project root, open a terminal in VSCode. ```terminal>new terminal``` and from the repository root input ```docker compose -f docker-compose.local-new.yml up -d```
 <img src="https://github.com/rairprotocol/dev-dapp-season1/blob/main/devdapp-assets/Season%201%20Tasks/5.%20Modify%20Dapp/18.png" width="75%"/>

 8. Wait for the deployment to build.
-(This can take several minutes while the containers build and the database syncs with the blockchain).
+(This can take 10-15 minutes the first time around while the containers build and the database syncs with the blockchain).
 If you are using MacOS, there is a chance the build will fail due to a port conflict!
 Use [this guide](https://progressstory.com/tech/port-5000-already-in-use-macos-monterey-issue/) to free up the needed port.
 <img src="https://github.com/rairprotocol/dev-dapp-season1/blob/main/devdapp-assets/Season%201%20Tasks/5.%20Modify%20Dapp/20.png" width="25%"/>

 9. If EVERYTHING IS PERFECT head to [http://localhost:8088/](http://localhost:8088/) where you will be everso kindly greeted by: